niemopen/niem-open-training/Main NIEM XML Training Document.md

 	- Contains a single `id` to match
 	- The matching `id` _must_ exist in the instance document
 	- Validators do _not_ check that the linking makes sense
-- `metadataRef` references IDs of metadata objects that apply to things that hold data rather than other elements
-	- Conceptually, an object is saying that this is the metadata that applies to itself
-	- Can contain multiple IDs, separated with spaces
-	- The matching `id`s must exist in the instance document'
 - `uri` links objects together that are the same thing
 	- Used to avoid duplication
-	- Also used to assign role(s) to objects
+	- Also used to assign roles to objects
+- Additionally, objects and simple types can have `metadataRef` attributes, based on `IDREFS`
+	- More on this in the Metadata module

 Examples of how NIEM uses these are the next few sections.
 Here's a very simple non-NIEM example:

-Plain Old XML:
+**Plain Old XML:**

 ```xml
 <Cat>